Claracinus0Manaricanus/GLPAI/README.md

+# NOTICE
+It is not legally binding to reference the author of this project but I would appreciate it if you did.
+Thanks. :)

 # GLPAI
 GLPAI is a simple game engine that is still in it's early stages of development.
 It aims to be a library style engine.
 The goal for this project is to be modular.
 To be able to change any part of the engine you want without affecting others.